Vaibhav-Dalmia/Vaibhav-Dalmia/README.md

 ---

 ## 🎓 About Me
-I’m a **1st year B.Tech student in Computer Science (AI specialization)**, passionate about building a strong foundation in programming and development.
+I’m a ** B.Tech student in Computer Science (AI specialization)**, passionate about building a strong foundation in programming and development.

 ---